omnilaboratory/obd/docs/Architecture.md

 6. Relay messages when obd is behind a LAN firewall.
 The messages can be encryted if user chooses to(to do).

+When a tracker joins the network, it synchronizes the information of the all obd nodes from the existing tracker network, and then establishes connections with obds to inquire about the status.
+Obd has the right to reject the inquiries of trackers that is unkown to it(via the white list in configure file).

 **rationali**:
 In order to lower the barrier to use obd, we seperate the full BTC/OMNI node from obd, and developed tracker to provide full public node services such as minting or burning tokens.
 Plus, for quickly finding a payment path, each tracker greedly seeks the whole obd network, to build its local network topology, which avoids slow fully distributed path finding algorithms.
 When an obd queries a path to any tracker for a payment, the tracker will be able to response in milli-seconds.